tekadesukant/Apache-Tomcat-QuickSet/README.md

   ```bash
   tomcat --help
   ```

-## Features

-- **User-Friendly**: Our scripts prompt for necessary input values, making them easy to use and customize.
-- **Flexible**: Easily switch between different environments and configurations.
-- **Automated Updates**: Stay up-to-date with the latest Tomcat versions without any manual effort.

 ## Support

 If you encounter any issues or have questions, feel free to open an issue on our [GitHub repository](https://github.com/tekadesukant/Apache-Tomcat-QuickSet/issues) or reach out to me.

-Happy coding! 🚀